13 Easy Ways for Improving Elderly Nutrition and Health

 What is a healthy diet for older people?

-A well-balanced diet, consisting predominantly of vegetables and fruits, beans and lentils, whole grains, nuts and seeds, and small portions of low-fat dairy, eggs, and lean meats such as fish and chicken, is the key to staying healthy through proper elderly nutrition.
+A well-balanced diet, consisting predominantly of vegetables and fruits, beans and lentils, whole grains, nuts and seeds, and small portions of low-fat dairy, eggs, and lean meats such as fish and chicken, is the key to staying healthy through proper senior nutrition.